Every computer, no matter how powerful, will become slow at some point.

 Tip 2: Clean up your disk space

-• Type “disk cleanup” in the search bar and click on it to open.
+• Type disk cleanup in the search bar and click on the best match.

 • Select the drive you want to clean up and click OK.